 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

-By taking the percentage difference between the $1.82 Most Accurate Estimate and the $1.76 Zacks Consensus Estimate, CarMax has an Earnings ESP of 3.49%.
-Investors should also know that KMX is just one of a large group of stocks with positive ESPs.
+AutoZone's Earnings ESP sits at 2.05%, which, as explained above, is calculated by taking the percentage difference between the $20.96 Most Accurate Estimate and the Zacks Consensus Estimate of $20.54.
+AZO is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.